 Eye to the Telescope is a quarterly publication for speculative poetry that has been running since 2011.
-Speculative poetry they publish includes fantasy, science fiction, and horror.
+Speculative poetry they publish includes fantasy, science fiction and horror.
 They pay.
-They're reading submissions on the theme of trauma.

 Another Realm

 This free publication focuses on science fiction, fantasy, and horror.